philosophy-simul/ibe_er_simulations/README.md

 The script generates:

-1. Performance plots (PDFs) showing average score ± standard deviation for each rule across conditions
+1. Performance plots (PDFs) showing average score ± standard deviation for each rule across conditions.
 2. CSV files with detailed results for further analysis

 Citation / Use